-All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard16 to the need to prevent people from being drawn into terrorism".
-17 This duty is known as the Prevent duty.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard19 to the need to prevent people from becoming terrorists or supporting terrorism".20 This duty is known as the Prevent duty.

 The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
-Designated safeguarding leads (and deputies) and other senior leaders in schools should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76, which are specifically concerned with schools (and also covers childcare).
-Designated safeguarding leads (and deputies) and other senior leaders in colleges should familiar themselves with the Prevent duty guidance: for further education institutions in England and Wales.
-The guidance is set out in terms of four general themes: risk assessment, working in partnership, staff training, and IT policies.
+Designated safeguarding leads (and deputies) and other senior leaders in education settings should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 141-210, which are specifically concerned with education (and also covers childcare).
+The guidance is set out in terms of three general themes: leadership and partnership, capabilities and reducing permissive environments.

-The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.